bitrise-io/devcenter/_articles/reviews/skip-a-build-draft.md

 Pull Requests are treated as (virtual) commits themselves, where the commit message is the title + description of the Pull Request**.** It is not the commit messages of the individual commits that make up the PR!

-If you want to skip a pull request, you have to include the Skip CI pattern in the Pull Request's title or description, and not in the commit's message!
+If you want to skip a pull request, you have to include the `skip ci` pattern in the Pull Request's title or description, and not in the commit's message!

-**Once you decide to not to skip the Pull Request / more commits in the pull request** you can simply remove the Skip CI pattern from the Pull Request's title or description.
-This should automatically trigger a new build with the latest commit, and all future commits of the PR will be built too (unless you add a Skip CI pattern again).
+**Once you decide to not to skip the Pull Request / more commits in the pull request** you can simply remove the `skip ci` pattern from the Pull Request's title or description.
+This should automatically trigger a new build with the latest commit, and all future commits of the PR will be built too (unless you add a `skip ci` pattern again).